JLeav/Blood-Bowl-2-Overlay/README.md

 File structure:
-  src - everything required to run src/control - eventually will contain the true main function to the finished product
+  src - everything required to run
+    InputGridBagThings - list of the grid bag constraints used for different assets (just to keep track of) OutputGridBagThings - list of the grid bag constraints used for different assets (just to keep track of)

-  <<<>>>src/control/listeners - all the listeners for different elements of the input
+  src/control - eventually will contain the true main function to the finished product src/control/listeners - all the listeners for different elements of the input
-    RacesListener implements ActionListener - Resets inputs for the rest of the team (as everything just changed) <<<>>>not there right now
+    RacesListener implements ActionListener - Resets inputs for the rest of the team (as everything just changed) RosteredPlayerPositionListener implements ActionListener - Resets the rest of the rostered player input when changed

+  src/helpers
+    Helpers - a list of strings and such

   src/view - anything that involves a GUI element
     OverlayGui extends JFrame - output GUI
-    OverlayInput extends JDialog - input GUI src/view/output
+    OverlayInput extends JDialog - input GUI src/view/input
+    RacesInput extends JComboBox - The dropdown menu for picking the races of the teams RosteredPlayerInput extends JPanel - The panel that contains all the input for the rostered players Currently contains only the input for the position Will contain inputs for skills/cas's/spp src/view/output
-    <<<>>>RacesField extends JLabel - The label that contains the image of the race.
-Currently shows a string rather than (Basically exists, just needs to become a class rather than just a variable)
+    RacesField extends JLabel - The label that contains the image of the race.
+Currently shows a string rather than an image RosteredPlayerField extends JPanel - The panel that contains all the info about rostered players (this'll actually not be used in the end
-  src/view/input
-    <<<>>>RacesInput extends JComboBox - The dropdown menu for picking the races of the teams.
-Gets the string of all the races from (Basically just exists, just needs to become a class rather than just a variable)

   src/nonCode - all the noncode things, images, string constants src/nonCode/pngs - all the pngs used